GaelS/flowfield/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the ISC License.

 ## Acknowledgments